iiumschedule/iiumscwebsite/changelog/2023-3-6-v1.1.4/index.md

 ## What's New

-- :sparkles: Added ability to change the schedule's time (It's has been requested for a long time).
-Thank you for those that proposing this feature. [#37](https://github.com/iqfareez/iium_schedule/issues/37)
+- :sparkles: Added ability to change the schedule's time (This feature has been requested for a long time).
+Thank you for everyone that propose this feature. [#37](https://github.com/iqfareez/iium_schedule/issues/37)
     ![demo edit time](https://imgur.com/EYwFqkb.gif)

 - :pencil2: Added hint text about the pull-to-refresh features _(Note: This text apprear randomly)_.